This article has links to products and services we love, which we may make commission from.

 Morning – Faneuil Hall

-You can also grab some Pizzas, Chinese food, Indian food, Italian gelato, and many more things until you cannot eat anymore.
+You can also grab some pizzas, Chinese food, Indian food, Italian gelato, and more.

 When you are full, walk around the other markets next to the building because you will find some great souvenirs and clothes.

-Sit at the same bar that Kelsey Grammar and Kirstie Alley did and sing out loud, “Where everybody knows your name,” while taking a selfie.
+Sit at the same bar (84 Beacon Street) that Kelsey Grammar and Kirstie Alley did and sing out loud, “Where everybody knows your name,” while taking a selfie.

 Late Morning – Freedom Trail Tour